kmefu94/webdev/README.md

 ver4.
 Overlay and complete skeleton of Projects page.
 Descriptions finished for individual projects.
 To do: implement ajax to pull file path for download upon request

 ver5.
 Implement radio button functionality for file selection (image click only allows for one click) TO do: implement download button to download file from server depending on element clicked.

+ver6.
+Tested functionality for using ajax call to pull file path from server, did client-side workaround until server-side is up and running.